 WilDCats at the Capitol

-For interested students, please review/submit the application material and supplemental information: wildcats_application.pdf
+For interested students, please review/submit the application material and supplemental information: dc_application-editable2.pdf

-Interns are expected to work 20 to 32 hours a week in the selected office or agency.
+Internships provide a dynamic opportunity to gain real-world experience and apply classroom learning in a fast-paced, professional environment.
+Students spend 40 hours per week interning in the selected office or agency.
 Internship responsibilities will vary depending on the needs and opportunities available in individual positions.
 Interns will be responsible for collaborating with the on-sight supervisor to identify and define their scope of responsibilities.
 All effort will be made to place students with the legislator of their choice, though no guarantees can be made.

 During the spring and fall semesters, the internship program and related coursework will take place throughout the entire semester.
 During the summer, internship appointments vary in length by office, with some lasting the entire semester and others organized in 6-8 week-long terms.
 There are no DC-based classes during the summer term.